 Learn to count and play on time

-Easy fix for this one – “Practice with a metronome” is a typical one.
-I’d like to take it a bit further and have you play songs and solos you already know with just a click.
+Easy fix for this one – “Practice with a metronome” is typical.
+I’d like to take it further and have you play songs and solos you already know with just a click.
 Figure out whatever tempo you find fitting and us play them through many times, then change the speed of it and do that again.

-- Really listen to the song once full to get the context
+- Listen to the song once full to get the context

 - Listen again and start mumbling lines